deviantony/docker-elk/README.md

 [![Elastic Stack version](https://img.shields.io/badge/ELK-6.7.0-blue.svg?style=flat)](https://github.com/deviantony/docker-elk/issues/376)
 [![Build Status](https://api.travis-ci.org/deviantony/docker-elk.svg?branch=master)](https://travis-ci.org/deviantony/docker-elk)

-Run the latest version of the [Elastic stack](https://www.elastic.co/elk-stack) with Docker and Docker Compose.
+Run the latest version of the [Elastic stack][elk-stack] with Docker and Docker Compose.

-It will give you the ability to analyze any data set by using the searching/aggregation capabilities of Elasticsearch and the visualization power of Kibana.
+It gives you the ability to analyze any data set by using the searching/aggregation capabilities of Elasticsearch and the visualization power of Kibana.

+> :information_source: The Docker images backing this stack include [Stack Features][stack-features] (formerly X-Pack) with [paid features][paid-features] enabled by default (see [How to disable paid features](#how-to-disable-paid-features) to disable them).
+The [trial license][trial-license] is valid for 30 days.

 Based on the official Docker images from Elastic: